-- 1.1 About Resources and This Document: Local Spiritual Assemblies may have specific guidelines from their National Spiritual Assemblies related to marriage and divorce laws.
-Those and the compilations from the Universal House of Justice entitled "Preserving Bahá'í Marriages" and "Divorce" are primary resources for all matters on these topics.
+- 1.1 About Resources and This Document: Local Spiritual Assemblies will have specific guidelines from their National Spiritual Assemblies related to marriage and divorce laws.
+Those guidelines, compilations from the Universal House of Justice entitled "To Set the World in Order" and "Divorce", and the March 19, 2025, letter from the Universal House of Justice on Family Life-Marriage are primary resources for all matters on these topics.
 In addition, the applicable civil separation and divorce laws as well as available resource people such as mediators or collaborative lawyers will vary depending on geographic location.
 This document is an educational guide to assist Spiritual Assemblies in their work.
 It will not apply to every couple or work in every circumstance.
 An Assembly through prayer and consultation, knowing their own local guidance, circumstances, and laws, will apply it as appropriate. - 1.2 Target Audience: This training resource is for members of Local Spiritual Assemblies and their appointed representatives who carry out fact-finding or provide guidance with individuals and couples about marriage-related matters.
 Throughout this document, the word "Assembly" is used to represent both the institution and those who carry out its work in this arena. - 1.3 Purpose: The intention of this training resource is to build skills and expand the capacity of institutions to more skillfully navigate initial meetings with individuals and couples experiencing marital difficulties.
-The intent is to guide them through the opening discussions of marital difficulties in ways that can strengthen the couple relationship, provide a foundation for fostering unity and reconciliation, and prevent divorce.
+The intent is to guide them through the opening discussions of marital difficulties in ways that can strengthen the couple's marital relationship, provide a foundation for fostering unity and reconciliation, and prevent divorce.